chabou/aquedux/packages/aquedux-client/README.md

     const store = createStore(reducer, ...)
   ```

+  :warning: You have to add aquedux reducer.
+If you have a only one reducer, please use combineReducers with it.

   ## createAqueduxClient(store, options = {})

   Returns an aquedux client used to send and listen to actions over a websocket connection with an aquedux-server instance.